 Such predictive analysis is a key driver in offering the Anilox Audit.
-All members of Sean’s team are fully trained on the Troika AniCAM and will typically spend a day in a customer’s shop using the AniCAM to measure the quality, capacity and expected life of every anilox roll in stock.
+All members of Sean’s team are fully trained on the Troika AniCAM and will typically spend a day in a customer’s shop using the AniCAM to measure the quality, capacity, and expected life of every anilox roll in stock.
 All findings are documented and given to the customer, then compared on subsequent visits, which are usually about six months apart.
 Yet, some shop owners want to know even more.
 “Shops that focus on high-quality packaging are asking for quarterly measurements,” says Sean.
 “They want to be sure every part of their system is running at optimal efficiency.”

 “We want to help customers better understand the importance of the heart of their flexo press,” he explains.
-“Printers know anilox rolls are wear items and deteriorate over time.
-The Anilox Audit gives them a precise measure of every roll they have so they can make intelligent decisions about maintenance and replacement of these valuable components.”
+“Printers know anilox rolls are worn items and deteriorate over time.
+The Anilox Audit gives them a precise measure of every roll they have so they can make intelligent decisions about the maintenance and replacement of these valuable components.”